Pankaj-M-Deori/Bank-Branch-Profitability-Analysis/README.md

 </p>

 * **Aggressive Lending:** Our #1 branch, **Houston (Branch 6016)**, has a Loan-to-Deposit Ratio (LDR) of **82.17%**.
 This is significantly higher than the bank average of **67%**.
 * **Liquidity Warning:** While this aggressive lending drives Houston's high profit, it creates a **Liquidity Risk**.
 An LDR of 82% means the branch has lent out almost all its cash.
-If depositors suddenly withdraw funds, this branch—our "best" performer—would face an immediate cash crisis.
+If depositors suddenly withdraw funds, this branch, our "best" performer would face an immediate cash crisis.

 ## Core Finding #4: The Efficiency Gap (Regional Scorecard)
 **The Model Zone vs. The Risk Zone:** The **Regional Ranking** view compares our regions to find the best operational model.